 Treatment of fibroids is either surgical, medical, or radiological.

 For any surgery to be performed, there needs to be an “indication”, or a reason for the procedure.
 Indications for fibroid removal surgery may include any of the following:

 - Undesired symptoms such as bleeding, pain, pressure, frequent urination

 - Increasing abdominal girth due to enlarged uterus

 - Return of fibroids after prior surgical treatment

 There are two surgical treatment options for fibroids:

 To help you choose the right procedure, please answer the following:

 - Are you willing to undergo additional surgeries in the future if the fibroids return?

-If your answer is YES to either of the questions, please click here to learn more about the myomectomy procedure.
-If your answer is NO to both questions, the hysterectomy may be a better option for you.
-Please click here to learn more about the hysterectomy procedure.
+If your answer is YES to either of the questions, learn more about fibroids and myomectomy.
+If your answer is NO to both questions, a hysterectomy may be a better option for you.
+Learn more about fibroids and hysterectomy.